silentdiverchris/AESCrypt_v310_DDOF/Readme.txt

 The original Setup project is no longer supported by VS2019, it has been removed so this will not have a friendly installer.
 The executables can be manually deployed or just overwritten on an install of the original v310.

+You'll need to install optional feature 'C++ MFC for latest v142 build tools (x86 & x64)' to build it locally, use Visual Studio Installer and 'Modify' your existing install.

-Changed files to deploy listed below, these are the only files in my C:\Program Files\AESCrypt, optionally rename the existing files or folder to keep the unaltered version, you may need to reboot to pick up the updated dll.
+Three changed files to deploy listed below, these are the only files in my C:\Program Files\AESCrypt, optionally rename the existing files or folder to keep the unaltered version, you may need to reboot to pick up the updated dll.
+These three files are included here under the 'binaries' folder but the safest option is always to build it locally.

 AESCrypt.dll
 aescrypt.exe
 AESCrypt32.exe